 In previous years ten major criminal offenses were referred to as the crime index and they were used to evaluate the changes and trends in amounts of crime over designated periods of time.
-Following is a summary of the crime index for 2016 utilizing the same ten major criminal offenses in order to present a historical comparison from past years.
-2015 crime rates are calculated based on the FBI's final statewide population estimate of 5,489,594.
-This number is an adjustment to the population provided in the 2015 Minnesota Crime Book.
+Following is a summary of the crime index for 2018 utilizing the same ten major criminal offenses in order to present a historical comparison from past years.